padillaco/wpengine-deploy-action/README.md

     ```bash
     ssh-keygen -t ed25519 -C "wpengine-deploy" -f ~/.ssh/wpengine-deploy
     ```
+    _Note 1: Do not set a passphrase when generating the public/private key pair._

-    _You can replace `~/.ssh/wpengine-deploy` with any temporary file name and path since the key pair will be deleted after use._
+    _Note 2: You can replace `~/.ssh/wpengine-deploy` with any temporary file name and path since the key pair will be deleted after use._

 2. Copy the private key by running:
     ```bash